kimbo128/pm/README.md

 - **findRelatedProjects**: Discover connections between different projects
 - **getDecisionLog**: Track decision history and context
 - **getProjectHealth**: Assess overall project health with metrics and recommendations
+- **getStatusOverview**: View all entities with a specific status (inactive, active, complete)
+- **getPriorityItems**: Identify high-priority tasks and activities
+- **getTaskSequence**: Visualize the sequence of tasks based on precedes relations

 ## Example Prompts